 Pension liabilities are long lasting agreements and the actuarial estimation should use a long term discount rate and this was also the previous recommendation.
 The Swedish NA holds to this recommendation and takes in this sense the same approach as recommended by Eurostat and uses a constant discount rate for the estimation of investment income.
 Investment income is calculated as a percentage of the average constant discount rate liability over the year.
-The constant rate used gives currently a lower liability than the reported but when the interest rate gets higher in the future this will be reversed when the reported liability decreases.
 Using a constant discount rate gives a rather stable and slowly increasing investment income giving an impact to the local government accounts which is more in line with the increase in the wage bill.